-A few sectors are worth commenting on in Panels B to D, which report the topics-based measures.
+A few sectors are worth commenting on in Panels B to D, which report the topic-based measures.
 Utilities top the list for $CCExposure^{Opp}$ (Panel B) and $CCExposure^{Reg}$ (Panel C).
 While the latter ranking position is expected, given the sector's exposure to carbon taxes or related regulations, the earlier position is more surprising.
-Yet, it is consistent with Cohen, Gurun, and Nguyen (2021), who find that this sector is a key innovator in the energy-transition space.
+Notwithstanding, it is consistent with Cohen, Gurun, and Nguyen (2021), who find that this sector is a key innovator in the energy transition space.
 Coal Mining (SIC12) displays high exposure to regulatory and physical shocks (Panels C and D).
-While the high regulatory exposure is expected given the large emissions associated with burning coal, the high physical exposure is less obvious.
+While high regulatory exposure is expected given the large emissions associated with burning coal, high physical exposure is less obvious.
 This may reflect mining firms' exposure to heavy precipitation, or heat, which pose physical challenges to their operations.
-Stone, Clay & Glass Products (SIC32), in the top-5 for $CCExposure^{Reg}$, includes mostly cement producers among its top-ranked firms (they belong to the largest CO_2 emitters).
+Stone, Clay & Glass Products (SIC32), in the top-5 for $CCExposure^{Reg}$, includes mostly cement producers among its top-ranked firms (they belong to the largest CO2 emitters).
 A sector in the top-10 of $CCExposure^{Phy}$ (Panel D) is the insurance industry, which, unsurprisingly, is highly exposed to the costs of storms or flooding.

 The large variation in exposure between sectors masks important heterogeneity within each sector (apparent from the large within-sector standard deviations).
-A case to illustrate this heterogeneity is the comparison of TotalEnergies and ExxonMobil.
-Both firms operate in Petroleum Refining (SIC29), a sector ranking among the top-10 for $CCExposure^{Opp}$ and $CCExposure^{Reg}$.
-In terms of the average regulatory exposure since

-2010, TotalEnergies scores only modestly lower than ExxonMobil ($CCExposure{TotalEnergies}^{Reg}$ =0.25 vs. $CCExposure{ExxonMobil}^{Reg}$ =0.27), but the French oil major exhibits much higher average opportunity exposure ($CCExposure{TotalEnergies}^{Opp}$ =1.21 vs. $CCExposure{ExxonMobil}^{Opp}$ =0.27).
-This divergence reflects a broader perception in the market about how these firms embraced renewable energy and the net-zero transition into their business models (see the evidence in Pickl (2019)).
-More generally, the large within-industry variation illustrates that sectors have "winners" and "losers."
-Investors may, in turn, be able to address climate risks and opportunities by keeping a broad industry diversification (rather than banning some industries) and by then performing a negative screening of climate change "losers."
-This observation echoes arguments by academics (Andersson, Bolton, and Samama (2016)) and by providers of low-carbon index solutions.
+To illustrate this heterogeneity, we compare TotalEnergies and ExxonMobil.
+Both firms operate in Petroleum Refining (SIC29), a sector ranking among the top 10 for $CCExposure^{Opp}$ and $CCExposure^{Reg}$.
+In terms of the average regulatory exposure since 2010, Total-Energies' score is similar to that of ExxonMobil ($CCExposure^{Reg}{TotalEnergies}=0.21$ versus $CCExposure^{Reg}{ExxonMobil}=0.18$), but the French oil major exhibits much higher average opportunity exposure ($CCExposure^{Opp}{TotalEnergies}=1.13$ versus $CCExposure^{Opp}{ExxonMobil}=0.15$).
+This divergence reflects a broader perception in the market about the extent to which these firms embrace renewable energy and the net-zero transition in their business models (see Pickl (2019)).
+More generally, the large within-industry variation indicates that sectors have "winners" and "losers."
+Investors may therefore be able to address climate risks and opportunities by maintaining a broad industry diversification (rather than banning some industries) and then performing negative screening of climate change "losers."
+This observation echoes arguments by both academics (Andersson, Bolton, and Samama (2016)) and providers of low-carbon index solutions.